 We leave from Dar es Salaam and we can pick you up from the International Airport or your City Hotel.

 Dar also has a few points of interest for visitors and if you have a day in the city we can show you the highlights on a City Tour.

 The best time to visit for a safari is during the dry season from June to October when there is less rain and the wildlife is clustered around rivers and waterholes.
 Avoid March, April and May which is the peak of the wet season unless you are visiting mainly for bird watching, scenery and wildflowers.

 Where to go

 All our safaris are custom designed to suit the group size, age, fitness, accommodation choices, length of safari and wildlife viewing requests.
-We take clients on safaris to all the game reserves and national parks in Southern Tanzania and will be happy to help you decide which of these destinations is most suitable for your safari:
+We will be happy to help you decide which of these destinations is most suitable for your safari: